florianeckerstorfer/sublime-phex/README.md

 Syntax Highlighting
 -------------------

-Currently FePHP adds syntax highlighting for a few things.
+Currently Phex adds syntax highlighting for a few things.
 I hope to extend this in the future.

 ### Annotations

 The default `PHP.tmlanguage` only has support for PHPDoc annotations.
-FePHP adds support for various popular libraries and their annotations.
+Phex adds support for various popular libraries and their annotations.

 #### Doctrine MongoDB ODM

-FePHP has syntax highlighting for annotations provided by [Doctrine MongoDB ODM](http://www.doctrine-project.org/projects/mongodb-odm.html).
+Phex has syntax highlighting for annotations provided by [Doctrine MongoDB ODM](http://www.doctrine-project.org/projects/mongodb-odm.html).

 - `MongoDB\AlsoLoad`